RdNetwork/Declarative-LOD-Anonymizer/README.md

 python main.py
 ```

-The graph anonymization feature is still being worked on.
+**The graph anonymization feature is still a work in progress**.
 Right now, it uses
 a Turtle-formatted RDF graph, named ```graph.ttl``` in the ```/conf/graphs```
 directory.